Aftercare for Tulips, Daffodils and Other Spring Bulbs

 Hyacinths will usually bloom for several years, though the size of the flowers tends to gradually decline.
 Muscari and alliums will also return to bloom again if the soil is well-drained and stays relatively dry during summer and winter.

 Tulips may bloom for several years if the soil conditions are ideal.
 Like muscari and alliums, they require loose, well-drained soil that gets hot and dry in the summer and stays cold and relatively dry in the winter.

 When tulips are planted in heavy soil that holds too much moisture, the bulbs have a tendency to split.
 If you have ever dug up a tulip bulb after it has bloomed, you may have seen this yourself.
 Once a tulip bulb has split into two or more sections, it no longer has enough energy to produce a full-size blossom.
 Some types of tulips are less prone to splitting and more likely to rebloom.
 These include most species tulips, Darwin hybrids, emperor tulips and some triumph tulips.

 Removing Spent Flowers

-Bulbs use their foliage to produce energy for next year’s flowers.
-If you want your bulbs to rebloom, it’s important to leave the foliage in place until it has withered and turned yellow.
-When the foliage is totally limp and it pulls away from the bulb with a gentle tug, it’s ready to go.
+Bulbs use their foliage to produce the energy they need to form new flowers.
+So, if you want your bulbs to rebloom, it’s important to leave the foliage in place until it has withered and turned yellow.
+When the foliage can be pulled away from the bulb with a gentle tug, it’s ready to go.

-In perennial gardens, you can use nearby plants to hide the leaves.
-Hostas, daylilies, nepeta and perennial geraniums are a few of the perennials that are good at hiding spent bulb foliage.
-Click here for some recommended bulb-perennial pairings based on field tests at Cornell University.
+In perennial gardens, you can let the foliage of other plants hide the leaves.
+Hostas, daylilies, nepeta and perennial geraniums are a few of the perennials that are good at covering the spent foliage of tulips, daffodils and alliums.
+Click here for some recommended bulb and perennial pairings based on field tests at Cornell University.